wentam/bottom-bracket/notes/design.md

 Because AARRP arrays can contain binary data, you can't textually represent everything that the data type can contain by default.
-This is fixable by introducing your own hex literals with macros (macros can produce byte arrays with arbitrary bytes without limitation).
+This is fixable by introducing your own hex literals with macros (macros can produce barrays with arbitrary bytes without limitation).

 You're welcome to include binary bytes in your text file directly, though